 Finding somewhere that sells washing machines in general search is very easy.
-Finding a front loading, 4.5 cubic ft washing machine, with a short eco cycle, a low energy rated and that isn’t going to make so much noise that it shakes the house, is another thing entirely.
+Finding a front-loading, 4.5 cubic ft washing machine, with a short eco cycle, low energy rated and that isn’t going to make so much noise that it shakes the house, is another thing entirely.

 Sites that have figured this out well over recent years include Skyscanner (flights), Indeed (jobs) and YouTube (video).

 Retailers will need to ensure that they are pushing the right product details out to the right channels that can take advantage of the granularity in consumer searches.
 Ultimately if there’s only one correct answer the user is hunting then retailers better make sure that they can be discovered.

 What advice would you have for brands advertising on Google Shopping in the EU?